menu

 Of important note, Harrisburg is also a town of artists.
 Harrisburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harrisburg’s character.

-The population of Harrisburg overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Harrisburg, 24.07% have at least a bachelor's degree.
+The education level of Harrisburg citizens is a little higher than the average for US cities and towns: 24.07% of adults in Harrisburg have at least a bachelor's degree.

 The per capita income in Harrisburg in 2022 was $37,224, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $148,896 for a family of four.